transcriptaze/snyth/README.md

 ## Waivers and Demurrers

-This seems relatively novel which is surprising considering the basically simplicity.
+This seems to be a relatively unexplored approach which is surprising considering the basically simplicity.
 It's quite possibly just lurking somewhere under a different name, but the only related work I've stumbled across so far is:

 - Lance Putnam's [thesis [3]](#3) and [publications [4]](#4) which approach it from a different direction (pattern generation).